 EBMUD's revenues grew by

-system and wastewater system sales.
-Water revenues increased by $19
+and a wastewater system sales.
+Water and wastewater revenues grew

 Net income increased by

 EBMUD's mission is to provide reliable, high quality water